DispotoBrett/Craigslist-API/README.md

 			Add Support for UNICOCDE in title
 			Add Support for listings without price
-			Add Support for listings not in "for sale" section Known Bugs:
+			Add Support for listings not in "for sale" section Known Bug:
-	If a listing does not have an associated price, it automatically uses the previous listings' price.
+	If a listing does not have an associated price, it automatically uses the previous listing's price.